viettran-edgeAI/MCU/docs/Quantization/Rf_quantizer.md

 ### Purpose and Data Normalization

-The PC-side component serves as the preprocessing foundation, analyzing entire datasets to establish normalization parameters and generate categorizer configurations for embedded deployment.
+The PC-side component serves as the preprocessing foundation, analyzing entire datasets to establish normalization parameters and generate quantizer configurations for embedded deployment.
 This stage handles the computationally intensive statistical analysis that would be impractical on microcontrollers.

 #### Dataset Analysis and Feature Classification